Turkey, NATO member, in process of joining BRICS

 Turkey’s bid to join the bloc is welcome news to both Russia and China.

-ANKARA — Turkey’s ruling Justice and Development Party confirmed Tuesday that Ankara formally applied to the China-led BRICS group.
+ANKARA — Turkey’s ruling Justice and Development Party on Tuesday confirmed that Ankara has taken further steps to join the China-led BRICS group.

 “Our president has already expressed multiple times that we wish to become a member of BRICS,” party spokesperson Omer Celik told journalists during a press conference.
 “Our request in this matter is clear, and the process is proceeding within this framework.”